 In 2019, two Roswell Park doctoral students had the privilege of competing in the University at Buffalo's "Three Minute Thesis" competition.
-Riddhi Falk-Mahapatra (above) won the competition with her thesis, "War Against Cancer: Drop the Knife and Grab a Laser."
-Zachary Dunbar (right) placed third with "De-Mystifying the Fog: Electronic Nicotine Delivery Systems".
+Riddhi Falk-Mahapatra (below, left) won the competition with her thesis, "War Against Cancer: Drop the Knife and Grab a Laser."
+Zachary Dunbar (below, right) placed third with "De-Mystifying the Fog: Electronic Nicotine Delivery Systems".

 Doctoral student Camila Rosat Consiglio is the recipient of a prestigious 2018-2019 STEM Chateaubriand Fellowship from the Embassy of France.
 This merit-based award will allow Camila to spend nine months in Paris performing cancer research.
 Dr. Marie Coignet, a 2018 graduate of the Roswell Park program, received a 2016-17 Chateaubriand Fellowship.